-- Beautify the City and enhance its infrastructure - Enhance and sustain a vibrant local economy - Provide effective and efficient public safety services - · Stimulate public awareness and social empowerment for citizens of all ages, races, and cultures - Establish and maintain organizational integrity and operational efficiency utilizing proven management principles
+To beautify the City and enhance its infrastructure; To enhance and sustain a vibrant local economy; To provide effective and efficient public safety services; and To stimulate public awareness and social empowerment for citizens of all ages, races, and cultures.

 The planning effort culminated with the preparation of a visioning document that included broad goals and preferred land use development patterns expressed by the community that can be applied to guide the General Plan update.
 These guiding principles represented a "checklist" of community values that will be used to guide public decision-making in the coming years.
-Hundreds of community members contributed ideas and concerns that were used to create the guiding principles, which are the foundation of Compton's Vision.
+Thousands of community members contributed ideas and concerns that were used to create the guiding principles, which are the foundation of Compton's Vision.
 They represent the collective values and ideals of a diverse mix of people.
 The guiding principles are outlined on the following page in Table 1-2 as they relate to each of Compton's General Plan elements.